North Bend, Washington: North Bend Visitor Center & Mountain View Art Gallery

-The Visitors Information Center is operated by the North Bend Downtown Foundation and represents a significant step towards downtown revitalization and growing community pride through volunteer efforts.
-The Mountain View Gallery features local artwork and hosts special events for the community throughout the year.
-The modern Northwest Regional style center features easy to use touchscreen computers for visitors to access a variety of information on local attractions and history.
+The Visitors Information Center was operated by the North Bend Downtown Foundation.
+The Mountain View Gallery featured local artwork and hosts special events for the community throughout the year.
+The combined facility opened in 2014.
+The modern Northwest Regional style center featured touchscreen computers for visitors to access a variety of information on local attractions and history.

+The Visitor Information Center and Mountain View Art Gallery closed in 2019.

 Transportation

 North Bend is located 30 mi east of Seattle on Interstate 90, which continues over Snoqualmie Pass to Spokane.
-The town also has regular bus service to Issaquah provided by King County Metro, which also has seasonal weekend shuttles from Seattle to North Bend and hiking areas in the Issaquah Alps.
+The city also has all-day bus service to Issaquah and Mercer Island station provided by King County Metro.
+The agency also operates Trailhead Direct, a seasonal weekend shuttle service that connects Seattle and Bellevue to hiking areas near North Bend.
 An express bus with service to Downtown Seattle was eliminated in September 2014.
 Metro also manages a number of vanpools from North Bend.
 Snoqualmie Valley Transportation operates a community shuttle bus route between North Bend and Monroe with funding from Metro, the Washington State Department of Transportation, and the Snoqualmie Tribe.

 North Bend has a city trail system that also connects with the regional network.
 The Snoqualmie Valley Regional Trail stretches from Duvall through Carnation, Fall City, Snoqualmie, and North Bend to Rattlesnake Lake.
 This 31.5 mi trail connects to the Palouse to Cascades State Park Trail (which goes clear across Washington to the Idaho border) and to the city of Snoqualmie's extensive trail network.
 North Bend also has its own city trail system in downtown, the Si View neighborhood and along the South Fork of the Snoqualmie River in several places.